vackosar/vackosar.github.io/_posts/2020-08-25-to-what-python-number-types-does-json.loads-parse.md

 -inf: <class 'float'>
 ```

-[Python documentation](https://docs.python.org/3.4/library/json.html#encoders-and-decoders) also explains that `NaN, Infinity, -Infinity` are not actually part of JSON standard, but that they are parsed anyway.
+[Python documentation](https://docs.python.org/3.4/library/json.html#encoders-and-decoders) also explains that `NaN, Infinity, -Infinity` are not actually part of JSON standard, but that they are interpreted anyway.
 > It also understands NaN, Infinity, and -Infinity as their corresponding float values, which is outside the JSON spec.

 The conversion is similar to conversion from a Python source code.
 The number becomes `int` only in case of non-scientific format without a dot.
+Otherwise you'll get a `float`.

 Read also on this blog how to [wrap you resource creation and closure into context manager with-statement and catch exceptions there](https://vaclavkosar.com/software/Python-Context-Manager-With-Statement-Exception-Handling).